Jabb0/FastFlow3D/README.md

 When calling the _utils_ functions, we take into consideration both returns from the five LiDARs and concatenate all of them, so all of them are treated equally. [main.py](https://github.com/Jabb0/FastFlowNet3D/blob/main/main.py) file includes an example on how to read the data of a frame.

 More details: https://waymo.com/open/data/perception/

-## Bugs / Improvements
-If you encounter any bugs or you want to suggest any improvements feel free to create a pull request/issue.

 ## References
 - Jund et al.: [Scalable Scene Flow from Point Clouds in the Real World (2021)](https://arxiv.org/pdf/2103.01306.pdf)